GrapheneCt/BGFTP/README.md

 2. Enlarged memory mode game is started.
 BGFTP can be relaunched afterwards if you have [LowMemMode plugin](https://github.com/GrapheneCt/LowMemMode) installed.

 # How to build
-This application uses [libvita2d_sys](https://github.com/GrapheneCt/libvita2d_sys) and modified version of libftpvita.
+This application use [libvita2d_sys](https://github.com/GrapheneCt/libvita2d_sys) and modified version of libftpvita.

 Use vitasdk to build application.
 After building, boot params for both executables must be set manually.
 Refer to the precompiled version for the values.

 # Credits

-This application uses modified versions of libftpvita and libvita2d by xerpi.
+This application use modified versions of libftpvita and libvita2d by xerpi.